Add a new column of nanoplots, taking input data from selected columns

 function.- columns

-Columns from which to obtain data
+Columns from which to get data for the dependent variable

 <column-targeting expression>